mugithi/google-terraform-pytorch-tpu/README.md

 ## 4. Configure the environment: Modify the variables file

-All the build variables are stored in the file `[values.env](values.env)`.
+All the build variables are stored in the file [values.env](values.env).
 Modify this values to customize the enviromnment

 ## 3. Initializing the environment `_BUILD_ACTION=initialize`